-.cr avr To load this cross overlay
+.cr avr To load this cross overlay .fa family To select the family

 All family members are equipped with a varying amount of In System Programmable FLASH memory.
 A very easy to build ISP programmer is all the hardware that is needed during development, which makes programming these device really comfortable.
 Linux users will most likely find the program avrdude in their software repository.
 It is a simple command line tool, which plays nice with many AVR ISP programmers, including th STK200 and the Raspberry Pi.